KastenTaco/zmk-config-sofle-sean/README.md

 ## Keyboard

 This keyboard is designed for low-profile Kailh Choc V1 switches.
 Choc switches generally have shorter actuation.
 In short, this allows keys to activate even quicker than the classic MX switches.
-On top of that, low profile keys are thought to be more ergonomic.
+On top of that, low-profile keys are thought to be more ergonomic.

 The keyboard originally came with [Kailh Choc V1 Red Pro Switches](https://www.littlekeyboards.com/products/kailh-choc-pro-low-profile-switches?variant=32328459681859).
 These linear switches come in at 35g of actuation force.
 A lightweight actuation translates to quicker keypresses and even quicker reaction times for gaming.